 - Unknown Source of (casino) Chips

 Someone engaging in tax evasion (from a legal source) would use these same techniques and present the same characteristics of suspicious activity as a criminal laundering dirty money.
 Complex corporate ownership, high risk jurisdictions, transactions without an apparent purpose, and currency transactions below $10,000 are all methods commonly used to evade taxes, and to launder illicit proceeds.

-Therefore, financial institutions are required to report the “characteristics of the suspicious activity” for a crime (tax evasion) that is not a Specified Unlawful Activity for money laundering.
+Nevertheless, financial institutions are required to report the “characteristics of the suspicious activity” for a crime (tax evasion) that is not a Specified Unlawful Activity for money laundering.
 Given the huge dollars involved in tax evasion relative to other crimes, banks must be detecting suspicious activity that is in fact tax evasion at a massive rate.
 In fact, FinCEN has highlighted SARs that were helpful in tax evasion prosecutions, see examples here, here and here.

 For example, 479,496 SARs for “Transaction(s) Below BSA Recordkeeping Thresholds” were filed in 2019.
 DSA estimates that 326,000 – 407,000 of those SARs could represent individuals attempting to evade taxes.